SixArm/sixarm_sql_schema_examples/README.md

 Use some of our notable exceptions because they are better at scale.

-  * For example, we use "start" and "stop", not "begin" and "end", nor "valid from" and "valid to".
+  * For example, for range naming we use "start" and "stop", not "begin" and "end", nor "from" and "to".

 ## Bonus fields for growth